paulf-999/ansible_sandbox/README.md

 | **Module**    | A reusable unit of work (e.g. `ping`, `file`, `copy`, `yum`).                       |
 | **Task**      | A single module invocation within a playbook.                                       |
 | **Node**      | A target system that Ansible connects to and manages (your Docker containers).      |

+---

+Would you like me to add a short **“Next steps / ideas for expansion”** section at the bottom (e.g. add variables, use roles, integrate Molecule)?
+It would make this README a bit more forward-looking for when you share it with your wider team.